-The Blepharoplasty procedure will not eradicate the wrinkles around the eyes (crow’s feet) nor will it elevate droopy eyebrow.
+The Blepharoplasty procedure will not eradicate the wrinkles around the eyes (crow’s feet) nor will it elevate a droopy eyebrow.
 There are other procedures designed for these purposes.
 Dark circles under the eyes may improve a bit if this is related to large bags, but most often the dark appearance of the lower eyelid skin remains.

 Can anyone have Plastic Surgery of the Eyelids?

-The best patients are those who are healthy, psychologically stable and well motivated.
+The best patients are those who are healthy, psychologically stable, and well-motivated.
 Some medical conditions may increase the risk of Blepharoplasty surgery such as thyroid disease, high blood pressure, and patients who do not make sufficient tears to keep their eyes well lubricated.